Princess Eugenie Had A True Millennial Royal Wedding Reception, Tequila Shots & All

-Vanity Fair gives us the scoop on the royal after party, and frankly, we’re torn between FOMO and taking notes for our own wedding bash.
-Tequila shots aplenty were in downed, which makes sense, given that Brooksbank is a brand manager for Casamigos tequila.
-It’s the company founded by George Clooney and Rande Gerber, but Clooney was notably absent from the wedding.
-No matter, the royal revellers had plenty of other famous guests to hobnob with.
-Cara Delevingne showed up, looking stunning in a black tuxedo.
-Demi Moore also attended, strolling in with a happy smile.

 Embracing the world of us commoners, the royals and their pals ate pizza from a food truck.
-We’re sure it was very fancy pizza from a very fancy food truck, but now we’re totally inspired to have our favourite neighborhood pizzeria cater our wedding.
-For entertainment, Robbie Williams performed a surprise set for the guests, including his signature “Angels”.
-We’re also hoping he sang “Millennium,” which is one of our favourite Williams jams.
+We’re sure it was very fancy pizza from a very fancy food truck, but now we’re totally inspired to have our favorite neighborhood pizzeria cater our wedding.
+For entertainment net, English pop star Robbie Williams performed a surprise set for the guests.
+Williams isn’t as well-known in the United States, but in England, he’s the equivalent of Justin Timberlake and Barbra Streisand.
+Yes, he’s that beloved.
+He sang “Angels,” and we’re also hoping he sang “Millennium,” which is one of our favorite Williams jams.

-The partying isn’t over for the royals: they reportedly have another full day of celebration, with a festival theme.
-Vanity Fair says that guests will enjoy the fairground games of our youth.
-We bet Princess Charlotte and Prince George will have a lot of fun in the bouncy castle.
-Can we see pictures now, please?

 Advertisement